 We take these words to mean that it is the person themselves who determines their eternal destiny.
 In contradiction to this, the Calvinist doctrine of unconditional election makes the decision of God as to who will and who will not be saved “the single determining factor in whether that person will be included in his kingdom.”
 On Calvinism, it is not upon any condition, such as whether a person responds or does not respond, that a person is saved or not.
-It is solely upon the will of God to save or not to save.
+One’s eternal destiny is solely given over to the will of God to save or not to save particular individuals.
 Certainly, those persons whom God has predestined to save will “respond to him and his message,” and they will do so irresistibly, but that response is not “the single determining factor” as to whether that person is included among the saved.
 Such a “response” is brought about by God in them which depends wholly upon whether or not God has chosen them to salvation.
 Whether or not one has been chosen by God for salvation is “the single determining factor in whether that person would be included in his kingdom.”
 On the Calvinist view there is no sense in which the person themselves is “responsible” for whether they are included in the kingdom and salvation.

 And again Gilbert writes,